Sandra Scabini Airport

 Sandra Scabini Airport (Aeropuerto de Sandra Scabini), (ICAO: SCNS) was an airstrip 115 km northeast of Punta Arenas, the capital of the Magallanes Region of Chile.

 In 2009, oil and gas was discovered around the Strait of Magellan, and the airstrip was near the center of the fields.
-Google Earth Historical Imagery (9/2004) shows a well marked 510 m dirt runway.
-The (3/2013) image and current imagery have the runway in use as a storage area for oil and gas drilling equipment.
+Google Earth Historical Imagery from September 2004 shows a well-marked 510 m dirt runway.
+The March 2013 image and later imagery have the runway in use as a storage area for oil and gas drilling equipment.